 Due to the fact that someone created words to divide up the whole, most people believe they experience a variety of emotions when in fact we actually experience degrees of feeling.
 So we might say we’re irritated, frustrated, angry or depressed, but what we’re actually experiencing is some want, more want, a lot of want, or almost nothing but want.
 Likewise you might say you’re content, you’re pleased, you’re happy and you’re elated, but what you’re actually experiencing is a little appreciation, more appreciation, a lot of appreciation and almost complete appreciation

-The words in your head are not things.
-They are however obstacles that prevent you from seeing the Truth.
-That is what the Buddhist’s call the illusion.
-You mistake the name of something for the thing itself.
-So you think you’re awake because that dog is barking, but there are undoubtedly many people asleep who are also within earshot of the barking.
-The difference is, those people are not using their thoughts to Want the barking to stop, so they are not being dosed with the chemistry that goes with ‘wanting.’
+The words in our heads are not things.
+They are however obstacles that prevent us from seeing the Truth.
+That is what the Buddhist’s call ‘The Illusion.’
+We mistake the name of something for the thing itself.
+So we think we’re awake because that dog is barking, but there are undoubtedly many people asleep who are also within earshot of the barking.
+The difference is, those people are not using their thoughts to want the barking to stop, so they are not being dosed with the chemistry that goes with ‘wanting.’

 Now go choose yourself a great day.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.

 Reblogged this on Relax and Succeed and commented: